Hugh McShane O'Neill: Later life

 After his pardon in 1608, Hugh slipped back into the forests of Loughinshollin barony and held on to what power he could during the early years of the Plantation of the newly established County Londonderry.
 He was granted 120 acre outside the ancestral home in Dungannon in 1611.
 As planters moved into the territories to the north, the combination of the dense forest and Hugh's reputation kept most new arrivals out.
 By 1615 he had lost his lands in Dungannon over a struggle with the Lord Lieutenant.
 Sir Thomas Phillips tried in vain from the small fort in Desertmartin to subdue the old Chief, but his strength with the McShanes was unmatchable with the local Irish, and he was never captured.
 He remained on his former lands, but eventually became known as a highwayman, controlling the forests and roads of southern Londonderry and the GlenShane pass.

 In 1615 he, along with Brian Crossagh (son of Cormac MacBaron O'Neill), Rory O'Cahan, and Alexander McDonald (son of the Earl of Antrim), he was named by Lord Chichester as a primary conspirator in a planned rising known as "the Natives Rebellion".
 They were accused of fomenting a rebellion against the English and Scots planters, and planning the escape of the Earl of Tyrone's young son from a castle in Tyrone.
 Unlike the other conspirators, Hugh McShane was never captured and brought before the English.
 He escaped the gallows and died sometime after 1621 still in the forest.
 The last historical notation was an inquisition taken within Derry in 1621 that listed him as a "gentleman", referring to his status as a landowner.
-Hugh McShane had a son named Brian McHugh McShane O'Neill and possibly another named Cullough Boy and one named Owen McHugh McShane O'Neill.
-Brian was named the chief of McShane-O'Neills in the 1620s.